networknext/unity/examples/walkthroughs/complex_server_example.md

 We demonstrate:

-- Setting the network next log level
+- Setting the Network Next log level
 - Setting a custom log function
 - Setting a custom assert handler
 - Setting a custom allocator